sween/tetragon-crwd-logscale/README.md

 ### Build a Dashboard
 Now, put a Clown Suit on those events!
 Your context menu in the search console is your cheat code, you can basically snag any field from anywhere, and use it as a timeseries value and it will generate a time series visualization.

+Give it awhile to draw you a picture of what the active workloads on the cluster are up to, and build a baseline.

 ![alt text](assets/image-3.png)